I post fairly regularly and quite poorly on a diverse range of topics including:

 - Challenges and announcements from my new business Galactic Bioware

-I am also likely to post niche content in the realms of skateboarding, DOTA and survivalism.
+I am also likely to post niche content in the realms of skateboarding, materials science, DOTA and survivalism.
 Consider yourself warned.
 Please read and agree to the disclaimer before reading on.